karthifairhawn/karthifairhawn/README.md

 ## Hey! 👋
 I'm Karthi Fair Hawn, a 19 years old learner from India.

-- 🧭 In stage of learning and need to be an all rounder🏏.
+- 🧭 Learning stuffs by doing for past 3 years/

-- 👥 Being a good programmer is 3% talent & 97% not being distracted by the internet.
+- 👥 Trying to be a part on open source community and working towards world of open source.

 ## Contact
 - [Karthi Fair Hawn](https://karthifairhawn.in)